joelboersma/Bookworm/README.md

 https://github.com/ECS189E/project-w21-steve-give-us-jobs

 # Testing Plan
-  * Test app on family aAnd friends.
+  * Test app on family and friends.
   * Perhaps a google form for different functionalities to add